A Beginners Guide To Cryptocurrency Investing

 To start investing in cryptocurrency directly you’ll need:

 - A cryptocurrency wallet (or two).
-This choice will effect whether you are in direct control of your cryptocurrency or not.
+This choice will affect whether you are in direct control of your cryptocurrency or not.

 - A method of obtaining cryptocurrency.
-Generally speaking you would need a cryptocurrency exchange or broker (or two) to buy cryptocurrency from / trade cryptocurrency on.
-However, you can also choose to mine or preform services for crypto or to sell goods for crypto.
+Generally speaking, you would need a cryptocurrency exchange or broker (or two) to buy cryptocurrency from / trade cryptocurrency on.
+However, you can also choose to mine or perform services for crypto or to sell goods for crypto.
 This choice only speaks to how you will obtain your cryptocurrency.

-- The GBTC trust sold on the stock market.
+- The GBTC trust or another Grayscale trust (like ETHE) sold on the stock market.

-- A stock that is related to cryptocurrency (such as AMD, NVIDA, SQ, or RIOT).
+- A stock that is related to cryptocurrency (such MicroStrategy, Bakkt, Coinbase, or Riot Blockchain).
 These offer indirect exposure to cryptocurrency.

 - A private fund (you’ll need to be an accredited investor and meet certain capital requirements).